Image for: Charles Francis

 Charles Francis

-Deputy Program Director, Behavioral Health
+Former Deputy Program Director, Behavioral Health

-Charles Francis oversees work at the intersection of housing, criminal justice, and behavioral health.
-He focuses on strategies for state and local partners to increase access to and availability of housing to reduce justice system involvement and facilitate successful reentry, as well as effective law enforcement and community responses to homelessness.
+Charles Francis oversaw work at the intersection of housing, criminal justice, and behavioral health.
+He focused on strategies for state and local partners to increase access to and availability of housing to reduce justice system involvement and facilitate successful reentry, as well as effective law enforcement and community responses to homelessness.
 Previously, Charley was assistant director of Leased Housing at Rhode Island Housing and director of Policy for the Massachusetts Department of Housing and Community Development.
 At the U.S. Department of Housing and Urban Development, he played a lead role in implementing the Rental Assistance Demonstration program.
 Charley holds an MPP from the Heller School for Social Policy at Brandeis University and a BA from Hamilton College.

 More work by this author